Legendary promoter Bob Arum has aired his views on the chances of Tyson Fury vs Anthony Joshua potentially being made once boxing resumes.

 A contract is in place for Fury to battle Deontay Wilder for the third time.
 But as Arum told WBN earlier this week, alternative opponents may have to be found for now.

-This is due to the spectator element and travel issues, leaving everyone involved with a dilemma.
+This is due to the spectator element and travel issues, leaving everyone involved in a dilemma.

 As Fury and Joshua are currently in the same country, talk has shifted to possibly pitching the two together before Wilder.
 Only if everything can be worked out, though.